Semantic Parsing with Candidate Expressions for Knowledge Base Question Answering: Implementation Details and Experimental Setup

 From the grammar, different \(\ActBase\) functions are derived: (1) \(\ActHybr\), (2) \(\ActType\), (3) \(\ActTypeWU\) which replaces different union types with the same type and (4) \(\ActNone\) which always returns \(\ActSet\), the set of all actions, without applying any constraint.
 The action sets that are returned from the four functions have the following subset relations:

 We address the effect of the functions \(\ActFuncSet = \SetOfAllActs\) \inCref{sec:results-on-strongsup,sec:results-on-weaksup}.

 \paragraphheaddot{Intermediate representations} An intermediate representation \(\lfir{\actseqic}\) is stored in a linked list that consists of nodes and complete sub-expressions.
 An action \(\actsc\) that is not \(\reduceact\) attaches a node to the linked list.
-When the parent node \(\parent(\lmnt(\lfir{\actseqic}))\) has no more non-terminals as child nodes, or when the last action is \(\reduceact\), \(\parent(\lmnt(\lfir{\actseqic}))\) and its children are popped from the linked list, then they are again attached to the linked list as a complete sub-expression \citep{DBLP:conf/acl/ChengRSL17}.
-A linked list can be shared as a sub-linked list for other linked lists, so search algorithms do not need to the copy the previous intermediate representation \(\lfir{\actseqtmo}\) when multiple branches with different actions from \(\ActBaseFn{\lfir{\actseqtmo}}\) occur for a time step \(t\).
+When the parent node \(\parent(\lmnt(\lfir{\actseqic}))\) has no more non-terminals as child nodes, or when the last action is \(\reduceact\), \(\parent(\lmnt(\lfir{\actseqic}))\) and its children are reduced \citep{DBLP:conf/acl/ChengRSL17}.
+The reduction operation pops \(\parent(\lmnt(\lfir{\actseqic}))\) and its children from the linked list, then again attaches them to the linked list as a complete sub-expression.
+If a newly attached complete sub-expression replaces the last non-terminal of a parent node, reduction is again performed and can be repeated.
+Therefore, the worst-case time complexity of updating an intermediate representation from \(\lfir{\actseqtmo}\) to \(\lfir{\actseqte}\) is \(O(\tstep)\) and the average-case time complexity is \(O(1)\).
+In addition, a linked list can be shared as a sub-linked list for other linked lists, so search algorithms do not need to the copy the previous intermediate representation \(\lfir{\actseqtmo}\) when multiple branches with different actions from \(\ActBaseFn{\lfir{\actseqtmo}}\) occur for the time step \(t\).

+\begin{revision} \paragraphheaddot{Logical form templates} An intermediate representation \(\lfir{\actseq}\) can be converted to a logical form \(\lflf{\actseq}\) by using logical form templates \Crefp{tab:grammar,tab:kqapro-grammar-part-1,tab:kqapro-grammar-part-2,tab:grammar,tab:overnight-grammar-part-1,tab:overnight-grammar-part-2}.
+The conversion process is to apply the logical form template of each node to the intermediate representation of the node in a bottom-up manner \Crefp{tab:ir-to-lf}, and the time complexity of the process is \mbox{\(O(\setsize{\actseq} + \setsize{\lflf{\actseq}})\)} \refappendixp{sec:lf-template}.
+The logical form templates can be designed for various formats, such as S-expressions, database queries, or executable program code, once the formats are specified with CFGs.
+In our application to \kqapro and \overnight, both \kopl and \lambdadcs logical forms are represented as S-expressions. \end{revision}

 \paragraphheaddot{Search} We use greedy search and beam search algorithms that are implemented in the transformers library \citep{DBLP:conf/emnlp/WolfDSCDMCRLFDS20}.
 The search implementations can take a scoring function \(s_{\ActBase}\) as an argument to predict an action sequence \(\actseq\) when given an utterance \(\uttersc\) \Crefp{sec:mask-caching}.
 At test time, our semantic parser uses greedy search by default, and additionally uses beam search with a beam size of 4.